Azure/iot-identity-service/CONTRIBUTING.md

     - `rust_2018_idioms`: This lint group fires for code that could be written in a better style in Edition 2018.
 For example, it enforces that `extern crate` statements are not used, and that trait objects are written like `dyn Trait` instead of just `Trait`.

-    - `warnings`: Denying this lint group converts all warnings to errors.

     - `clippy::all`: This lint group contains the mostly-uncontroversial clippy lints.

     - `clippy::pedantic`: This lint group contains more subjective clippy lints.
-While some of these lints are overly pedantic and okay to `allow` (see below), there are some lints in this group that are useful, so we prefer to `deny` this group by default.
+While some of these lints are overly pedantic and okay to `allow` (see below), there are some lints in this group that are useful, so we prefer to `warn` this group by default.

+    When running in CI, the `make test-release` target is used, and all warnings are treated as errors.

-    In general, if any of the above lint groups raises an error, it should be fixed by modifying the code to satisfy the lint.
+    In general, if any of the above lint groups raises an error/warning, it should be fixed by modifying the code to satisfy the lint.
 However, there are some lints that it is acceptable to `allow`.
 The list below enumerates these lints.
 Note that it is okay to `allow` these lints at the crate level with `#![allow(...)]`, rather than at the smallest scope where the lint was raised with `#[allow(...)]`, unless indicated otherwise.

     1. `clippy::default_trait_access`: This lint fires for code that uses `Default::default()` and suggests using `ConcreteType::default()`.
 However, in most cases, there is no benefit to naming the `ConcreteType` explicitly because it doesn't matter which type's default is being used, and it can create more noise from having to `use path::to::ConcreteType` than to leave it unnamed.